drwwoob/McDoner/docs/futurePlan.md

 this is cool, i like it

 ## buttons
-if i want to do setting then i need buttons, if i have buttons there should be icons, if there are clickable icons, ~~then why don't i just make a point-and-click game engine then~~ should i limits its feature or just make them able to do anthing
+if i want to do setting then i need buttons, if i have buttons there should be icons, if there are clickable icons, ~~then why don't i just make a point-and-click game engine then~~ should i limit its feature or just make them able to do anthing

+## better shortcut keys logic
+just incase there are people who is using this editor without even having a mouse/touchpad/drawpad... who???

+## shortcut keys for Mac
+This is one of the many reasons why i don't like mac, like literally, why *command*?

+## game package creation
+My UI designing skill is so bad that I couldn't think of a good place to let the user set the icon/name/blablabla for their game.
+Time to grab my art major ~~slave~~ friend for ~~free labor~~ help.

+## stacking ImGui windows
+Like if i click on it it will be moved to the top.
+I hope this is a built-in feature, please

+## Individual ImGui window with color and transparency
+like there would be a slide bar on top or bottom of the ImGui window, so that you can change it's color and transparency all the time, kewl